SPANDigital/presidium-template-onboarding/content/_dev-environment-setup/01-setting-up-your-development-environment.md

 author: author
 ---

-Use this article to introduce the details of setting up a development environment, e.g.
+This article should contain information on setting up a development environment.

+Possible topics include:
-* Expected amount of time (one week, one day etc)
+* Expected amount of time (one week, one day etc.)
 * Support persons/groups
 * Gotchas